Originally published June 27, updated November 9, 2020

 Now, every time we hire someone new, we only need to choose Create from Template from the side menu to easily create a new issue with automatically copied sub-tasks.

 The procedure looks very similar to the one on Cloud instance.
-The only difference is that we didn’t enable the Copy Subtasks function.
+The only difference is that we didn’t enable the Create Structure function.
 Instead, we added this post-function to the workflow.

 - Go to the Template repository project and choose the template you want to edit.

-- Complete the fields in sub-template pop-up window and click Create.
+- Complete fields in sub-template pop-up window and click Create.

-- Open newly created sub-task, click on Set of fields in Issue Templates Details section, and select an existing scope from the dropdown list.
+- Open newly created sub-task, click on Set of fields in Issue Templates Details section and select fields (or saved set of fields) from the drop down.

 Just like in Cloud, we continued adding other sub-tasks to the template to create a complete workflow for a new hire.